ebzzry/ebzzry.github.io/en/src/emacs-racket.md

 Introduction <a name="introduction"></a>
 ----------------------------------------

-Editing Racket code with Emacs has traditionally been done by rudimentary modes that mostly lacked flexibility.
+Editing Racket code with Emacs has traditionally been done by rudimentary modes that lacked flexibility.
 They were able to evaluate current definitions, last definitions, and entire buffers, for the most part.
 Unfortunately, that didn’t suffice with the way Racket dealt with things.
 A more intelligent way of handling code, was needed.

 Fortunately, you have [Geiser](http://www.nongnu.org/geiser/).
 There are other major modes that try to do what Geiser does, but I became most comfortable with what Geiser offered.
 Some similar libraries can co-exist with Geiser, too.
 I tried those, but it became too complex, for me.
 I wound up just using Geiser.
 Also, as a semi-related note, I’m using Emacs to edit Racket code because I